intility/indev/README.md

-# IDPCTL
+# Developer Platform CLI

-`idpctl` is a command-line interface (CLI) tool designed for managing Intility Developer Platform resources.
-With `idpctl`, you can perform a variety of operations such as creating and deleting clusters, deploying and managing applications, and more.
+`indev` is a command-line interface (CLI) tool designed for managing Intility Developer Platform resources.
+With `indev`, you can perform a variety of operations such as creating and deleting clusters, deploying and managing applications, and more.
 It is built with simplicity and ease of use in mind, making Kubernetes operations more accessible.

 ## Features